 San Francisco, CA: Today, DILLI LABS announced the general availability of VOICITY – a platform-as-a-service product to enable cities across the globe to develop intelligent voice assistants to provide their citizens to have a voice interface to city services.
-Developed in collaboration with the City of Henderson, NV, USA – VOICITY is a result of extensive research and development with inputs from an experienced government partner.Continue reading “Launching “VOICITY” to help create voice assistants for cities”
+Developed in collaboration with a prominent city in USA – VOICITY is a result of extensive research and development with inputs from an experienced government partner.Continue reading “Launching “VOICITY” to help create voice assistants for cities”

 Today, Google approved a new version of our popular voice assistant for pet owners – Doctor Pooch – which is now generally available on Google Assistant.
 With this upgrade, cat owners will now be able to use their Google Assistant to ask Doctor Pooch if its safe for cats to eat a food item or have a drink.
 For example, if you want to know if your feline friends can have milk simply enable this action and say – Hey Google, ask Doctor Pooch if cats can drink milk?Continue reading “Doctor Pooch Now Supports Cat Food Answers On Google Assistant!”

 A new version of our popular Alexa skill – Doctor Pooch – got approved by Amazon today.
 Cat owners have been asking us for some time to extend Doctor Pooch for cats.
 We are elated to announce that with this version we have precisely done so.
 Just like for dogs, Doctor Pooch can now answer if it is safe to feed your cats certain foods.
 Simply enable the Doctor Pooch skill on your Amazon Alexa device and talk to it every time you have a question around food safety.
 For example, to find if its safe to feed bananas to cats, simply say – Alexa, ask Doctor Pooch if cats can have bananas?.Continue reading “‘Doctor Pooch’ now available for Cats!”